-Employees may use hours of accumulated sick leave for the serious illness of their spouse, qualified domestic partner, child, adopted child, foster child, stepchild, child of the employee's qualified domestic partner, parents, step-parents, foster-parents, in-laws (parents), in-laws (step-parents), grandchildren, grandparents, and sibling as provided by State law, and any dependent for which the employee serves in "loco parentis" status.
+Employees may use hours of accumulated sick leave for the serious illness or injury of their spouse, qualified domestic partner, child, adopted child, foster child, stepchild, child of the employee's qualified domestic partner, parents, stepparents, foster-parents, in-laws (parents), in-laws (step-parents), grandchildren, grandparents, and sibling, or any other person (e.g., designated person under State law) as provided by State law, and any dependent for which the employee serves in "loco parentis" status.
 For purposes of this article, serious illness constitutes the ill family member being under the immediate care of a physician.
 The CITY may require an employee to provide a medical professional's statement which outlines the severity of the illness and expected duration of treatment.